myriadrf/Novena-RF/README.md

 ## Licensing

-### Hardware
+### Hardware design

-The hardware designs is licensed under a Creative Commons Attribution 3.0 Unported licence.
+The hardware design is licensed under a Creative Commons Attribution 3.0 Unported licence.

+### FPGA design

+The FPGA RTL is licensed under the Apache License, Version 2.0.
+However, please note that this does not extend to any files provided with the Xilinx design tools and see the relevant files for the associated terms and conditions.